somewherewarm/woocommerce-gateway-viva/README.md

 #### 3. Set Up Viva Wallet Webhooks

-Viva Wallet can be configured to notify your store each time a specific event takes place, e.g. a sucessful transaction.
+Viva Wallet can be configured to notify your store each time a specific event takes place, e.g. a refund.
 To enable these notifications, you need to log into your [Viva Wallet](https://www.vivawallet.com) account and configure **Wehooks**.

-With **Webhooks** configured correctly, order status will automatically change:

-* From _pending_ to _processing_ or _completed_ when a successful transaction is recorded.
-* From _processing_ or _completed_ to _refunded_ when a full refund is issued from the **My Sales > Sales** page of your Viva Wallet account panel.
+With **Webhooks** configured correctly, order status will automatically change from _processing_ or _completed_ to _refunded_ when a full refund is issued from the **My Sales > Sales** page of your Viva Wallet account panel.

 To configure **Webhooks**: